Raiyan27/Raiyan27/README.md

 - 👨‍💻 I'm a passionate **MERN Stack Developer** with a love for building efficient and scalable web applications.
 - 🤝 Currently collaborating on an exciting **project-based course** and a **research-based course** as part of my University curriculum.
 - 📱 Exploring the world of **React Native Development** to venture into mobile app development.
 - 🌱 Always learning and growing in the ever-evolving tech landscape.
+- 📍 Location: Dhaka, Bangladesh
+- 📧 Email: abdullahalraiyan4@gmail.com

 ### 🌟 What I'm Currently Working On: